 SanDisk uses a three-part model numbering system in the format SDSQXA1-064G-AN6MA.
 In this example, SDSQXA1 is the model number, the 064G refers to the amount of memory, and the last 5 characters are used by the marketing department for different parts of the world but the cards are otherwise the same.
 So the first part is the crucial part if you're looking to see which model the card is, and you don't have to take much notice of the last 5 characters.

 Samsung makes several excellent microSD cards and have a somewhat confusing naming system that doesn't always make clear what the difference between the models is.
-The Select is one of their better cards but is also very cost-effective.
+The EVO Select is one of their better cards but is also very cost-effective.
 Like SanDisk, Samsung recycles the series names.
-The latest version of the EVO Select is available in 32GB, 64GB, 128GB, and 256GB sizes.
-Alternatively, the EVO Plus line also works well.
+This is the latest version--it's a blue-teal color and is a little faster than the previous version.
+The previous version (green, white, and gold) isn't quite as fast as this newest version, but it also works well.

 Find them at: Amazon